-In the reporting year, the Nomination and Compensation Committee reviewed the compensation programs and decided to implement a few changes related to the share-based compensation of Group Management, such as the introduction of a shareholding ownership guideline and the removal of the restriction period on the vested shares under the long-term incentive plan.
-Those changes are described more in detail in this report.
-Furthermore, the Committee performed its regular activities throughout the year such as the succession planning for the positions on the Board of Directors and Group Management, the performance goal setting at the beginning of the year and the performance assessment at year end, the determination of the compensation of the members of Group Management, the preparation of the compensation report and of the say-on-pay vote at the Annual General Meeting.
+Further details on those changes are provided in this Compensation Report.

+In addition, the Committee performed its regular activities throughout the year, such as the succession planning for the positions on the Board of Directors and Group Management, the performance goal setting at the beginning of the year and the performance assessment at year end of Group Management, the determination of the compensation of the members of Group Management, as well as the preparation of the Compensation Report and of the say-on-pay vote at the Annual General Meeting.

-At the 2016 Annual General Meeting, a binding vote on the aggregate maximum compensation amounts for the Board of Directors and for the Group Management was conducted, as well as a consultative vote on the Compensation Report, so that shareholders could express their opinion on our compensation policies and principles.
-The shareholders approved the compensation amount for the Group Management with a result of 99.05%, however the compensation amount for the Board of Directors (binding vote) and the compensation report (consultative vote) were rejected mainly because of the majority voting rights of the main shareholder.
-However, considering the special circumstances of the intended sale of the company to Saint-Gobain by the main shareholder, we do not interpret the negative votes as a generic disagreement of our shareholders with our compensation system and/or compensation amounts.
+At the 2018 Annual General Meeting, a binding vote on the aggregate maximum compensation amounts for the Board of Directors and for Group Management was conducted, as well as a consultative vote on the Compensation Report, so that shareholders could express their opinion on our compensation policies and principles.
+The shareholders approved the compensation amount for Group Management with a result of 99.6%, however the compensation amount for the Board of Directors (binding vote) and the Compensation Report (consultative vote) were again rejected, mainly because of the majority voting rights of the former main shareholder.
+Following the resolution of the dispute with the former main shareholder, an Extraordinary General Meeting was held on June 11, 2018, during which shareholders approved the proposed compensation of the Board of Directors for the terms of office from the Annual General Meeting 2015 to the Annual General Meeting 2019.

-Looking ahead, we will continue to assess and review our compensation programs to ensure that they are still fulfilling their purpose in the evolving context in which the company operates and are aligned to the interests of our shareholders.
+Looking ahead, we will continue to assess and review our compensation programs to ensure that they are still fulfilling their purpose in the evolving context in which the company operates, and are aligned with the interests of our shareholders.
 We will also continue to maintain an open dialog with our shareholders and their representatives.
-We would like to thank you here for sharing your perspectives on executive compensation with us and trust that you will find this report informative.
+We would like to thank you for sharing your perspectives on executive compensation with us, and trust that you will find this report informative.